victortoday/peer_production_course/assignment_submission/adaptation_paper/Sifan_Adaptation_Paper.md

 ## 4 From SVN to GIT
 HUST Online Judge was using Subversion([SVN](https://subversion.apache.org)) between 2008 and 2014.
-Then they decided to start using [GIT](https://git-scm.com) till now.
+Since Google Sites had been blocked in March, 2011(data from [here](https://en.wikipedia.org/wiki/Websites_blocked_in_mainland_China)), more and more users were complaining about the inconvenience.
+Eventually they decided to start using [GIT](https://git-scm.com) till now.
 It's worth noting that they were using an automatic mirroring tool called [svn2github](http://svn2github.com) to clone SVN repos to GitHub.
-SVN is easier to learn while GIT is more efficient because we can commit, merge or practically anything offline.
-When it comes to version control, both tools are awesome to work.
+When it comes to version control, both tools are awesome.
+Yet there are differences between them, GIT is more efficient because we can commit, merge or practically do anything offline, while SVN is easier to learn.